 Below I’ve written a short summary of the video on choosing an underwater camera.
 Each of these questions should be thoroughly considered, ideally in this order, as you evaluate the best photo equipment for your needs.

 Where is the best place to purchase underwater camera gear?

 The best place to purchase camera gear is your local underwater camera retailer or dive shop.
 There’s simply no substitute for speaking with an expert who will not just help you choose the best gear, but also offer support as you start learning how to use it.

 Questions to Consider when Choosing an Underwater Camera & Housing

 Do you have Casual or Serious Intentions?

 This is the starting point for choosing an underwater camera system.
 Casual shooters will likely want a more simple, affordable camera.
-The GoPro HERO8 is a great video option while the Olympus TG-6 and SeaLife DC2000 are great still photo choices.
+The GoPro HERO8 and HERO9 are great video options while the Olympus TG-6 and SeaLife DC2000 are great still photo choices.